Creep2308/LegendsOfArador/README.md

-"# LegendsOfErador"
+"Legends Of Arador"
 Textbased adventure
-Development started on the 11st January,2018.
+Development started at the 11st January,2018.